-This scenario broadly encompasses situations of scientific uncertainty which creates challenges for making stock status determinations.
-Where NOAA Fisheries determines that a new stock assessment represents BSIA, the agency recommends stock status, consistent with the SDC in the FMP, based on the new assessment.
-The stock assessment review process6 may conclude that an assessment is not suitable for supporting stock status determinations.
+This scenario broadly encompasses situations of substantial scientific uncertainty which creates challenges for making stock status determinations.
+Where NOAA Fisheries determines that a new peer-reviewed stock assessment represents BSIA, the agency recommends stock status, consistent with the SDC in the FMP, based on the new assessment.
+However, in some cases the stock assessment review process may conclude that an assessment is not suitable for supporting stock status determinations.
 For simplicity, this document refers to this as a rejected assessment.

 Generally, data rich, data moderate, and data limited assessments are referenced in terms of tiers or levels (this document uses the term tiers).
-In many regions, when an assessment gets rejected, there is an assessment at the next lower tier that would provide a stock status recommendation if aligned with the SDC defined in the FMP8.
-In cases where the assessment does not provide stock status advice, this section describes approaches for addressing resultant stock status determinations.
+The SAIP recommends when an assessment gets rejected, there be an assessment at the next tier that would provide a stock status recommendation if aligned with the SDC defined in the FMP.
+However, in cases where the assessment does not provide that stock status advice, this section describes approaches for addressing resultant stock status determinations.